-Below are some of the key findings from the research undertaken in WA and the GT:
+Below are some of the key findings from the research undertaken in WA and the GT.

-- "In 2015-16 the forestry industry directly contributed about \$162 million to Gross Regional Product (GRP) in the Great Southern and Esperance regions and \$1,396 million in the Green Triangle" (Schirmer et al., 2017, p. vi). - In the first half of 2017 the forestry industry contributed around 4,570 and 5,247 jobs to the WA and GT economies respectively up to and including primary processing. - In WA, of 4570 jobs two thirds were generated in the processing of wood and paper products and over 30% by the growing and harvest of plantations. - In GT, 53% of the 2,344 jobs were generated in the processing of wood and paper products and almost one third were generated by harvest and haulage.
-"This highlights the importance of establishment of local processing facilities to generating regional economic activity from in the industry" (Schirmer et al., 2017, p. vi).
+- • - "In 2015-16 the forestry industry directly contributed about \$162 million to Gross Regional Product (GRP) in the Great Southern and Esperance regions and \$1,396 million in the Green Triangle" (Schirmer et al., 2017, p. vi). - In the first half of 2017 the forestry industry contributed around 4,570 and 5,247 jobs to the WA and GT economies respectively up to and including primary processing. - In WA, of 4570 jobs two thirds were generated in the processing of wood and paper products and over 30% by the growing and harvest of plantations.

-Ref: OP-7069 Uncontrolled document when printed Version: 14.0 Reviewed By: Environmental Manager Review Date: 15/03/2024 Printout Date: 26 June 2024 Approved By: General Manager - Operations Approved Date: 24/06/2024 Page 9 of 23
+Ref: 100011 Uncontrolled document when printed Version: 15.0 Reviewed By: Environmental Manager Review Date: 6/06/2025 Printout Date: 24 July 2025 Approved By: General Manager - Operations Approved Date: 28/07/2025 Page 9 of 24

-- "The WA forestry industry generates more full-time jobs than other industries" (Schirmer et al. 2017, p. viii). - Factors which made it challenging to recruit staff into the forestry industry included lack of available workers with appropriate skills; lack of certainty about the future of the industry; lack of suitable local workers; the large time and investment required to build workers skills; workers not wishing to shift to local areas; other businesses being able to offer higher wages or better working conditions and negative perceptions of the industry (Schirmer et al., 2017). - "Regions with higher dependence on the forestry industry are just as or likely to rate community as highly liveable, friendly, safe and aesthetically pleasant as those living in nearby communities with less dependence on the forestry industry" (Schirmer et al., 2017, p. ix). - 76% of residents in the Great Southern and Esperance regions, 87% in the South Australian GT and 75% in the Victorian GT felt the forest industry had positive impacts on local employment (Schirmer et al., 2017). - The most common negative impacts identified were related to road impacts, bushfire risk and landscape aesthetics (Schirmer et al., 2017).
+- In GT, 53% of the 2,344 jobs were generated in the processing of wood and paper products and almost one third were generated by harvest and haulage.
+"This highlights the importance of establishment of local processing facilities to generating regional economic activity from in the industry" (Schirmer et al., 2017, p. vi). - "The WA forestry industry generates more full-time jobs than other industries" (Schirmer et al. 2017, p. viii). - Factors which made it challenging to recruit staff into the forestry industry included lack of available workers with appropriate skills; lack of certainty about the future of the industry; lack of suitable local workers; the large time and investment required to build workers skills; workers not wishing to shift to local areas; other businesses being able to offer higher wages or better working conditions and negative perceptions of the industry (Schirmer et al., 2017). - "Regions with higher dependence on the forestry industry are just as or likely to rate community as highly liveable, friendly, safe and aesthetically pleasant as those living in nearby communities with less dependence on the forestry industry" (Schirmer et al., 2017, p. ix). - 76% of residents in the Great Southern and Esperance regions, 87% in the South Australian GT and 75% in the Victorian GT felt the forest industry had positive impacts on local employment (Schirmer et al., 2017). - The most common negative impacts identified were related to road impacts, bushfire risk and landscape aesthetics (Schirmer et al., 2017).